Stanimirdim92/unnamed/README.md

  - mbstring
  - intl
  - GD2
-* Gulp (requires NodeJS 0.12.7), but lower version should work as well, still not recommended. node_modules folder is not included.
-You will have to run npm install from the app root directory
 * ircmaxell password class (integrated into the system)
 * Apache 2.4.4+ or nginx (nginx setup will be proveded later)
 * Zend Framework 2.5+ (integrated into the system)